 (10) And I heard a loud voice saying in heaven, Now is come salvation, and strength, and the kingdom of our God, and the power of his Christ: for the accuser of our brethren is cast down which accused them before our God day and night.

 Now the apostle John reveals what happened in heaven when Jesus overcame death and resurrected to heaven.
 He gave everyone on earth salvation and power.
-That is why it says Now is come salvation and the power of his Christ.
+This is why it says, Now is come salvation and the power of his Christ.

 (11) And they overcame him by the blood of the Lamb, and by the word of their testimony; and they loved not their lives unto the death.

 Believers in Christ are able to overcome the accusations and deceptions of the devil because they believe in the blood of Jesus that was shed.
 They share testimonies and through those testimonies others are able to overcome.
-Testimonies of overcoming a struggle or trial stir up faith in other believers.
+People who share testimonies of overcoming a struggle or trial stir up faith in other believers.
 That is why they are so important to share.

 (12) Therefore rejoice, ye heavens, and ye that dwell in them.
 Woe to the inhabiters of the earth and of the sea!
 For the devil is come down unto you, having great wrath, because he knoweth that he hath but a short time.